ViViDboarder/docker-rpi-homebridge/README.md

 ```

 ## Issues?
-Feel free to report any issues you're having getting this to run here
+Feel free to report any issues you're having getting this to run on [Github](https://github.com/ViViDboarder/docker-rpi-homebridge/issues)